jphermans/Px2Connect_browser_extension/README.md

 - **White**: A clean light theme

 The selected theme will be applied automatically when opening any PX2 interface.

+### Automatic Updates
+The extension checks for new versions:
+- When first installed
+- Every 24 hours automatically
+- Each time you open the popup

+When a new version is available:
+1. A blue notification banner will appear at the top of the popup
+2. Click the banner to go to the download page
+3. Download and install the new version following the installation steps

 ## 🔄 Updates